Air Purifier Buying Guide

 HEPA filter and a carbon filter or other combination filtration

-extremely quiet while others can be quite loud when operating at
+extremely quiet while nearly all can be quite loud when operating at

 demonstration before you buy your air purifier.
 If you live near the Atlanta area, we'd be glad to